 Preheat oven to 375°F.

-Heat in a 12-inch skillet over medium heat.
+Heat a 12-inch skillet over medium heat.
 Add bacon and sauté until the bacon is brown and crisp on both sides, 6-8 minutes.
 Remove the bacon and set aside.

-With the bacon grease in the skillet, add the onion, salt, and pepper.
+With the bacon grease in the skillet, add the onion, salt, and black pepper.
 Sauté until the onion is softened, 5 minutes.

 Add garlic, thyme, and sage and sauté for one minute.